rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 sudo dnf install nginx
 ```

-Once the installation is done, start the <0>nginx</0> service and enable it to start on reboot all in one go automatically:
+Once the installation is done, start the `nginx` service and enable it to start on reboot all in one go automatically:

 ```bash
 sudo systemctl enable --now nginx